Published 28 Jun 2021

 Hiring a product marketer is an important step in growing a digital product.
 Because however great your product development team is, you need someone to help you research the market better and promote it to the right target audience.
 And finding someone with the right mix of creativity, analytical skills, strategic thinking and some tech knowledge – without just falling for often misleading first impressions – is not an easy fit.
 Luckily, you can learn from product marketing giants – even if you’re far from having their recruitment resources.
 It often boils down to getting the right framework for your product marketing interviews.

-In this post, we’re looking at how you can get inspired by Google’s structured interview process to find the perfect product marketing manager for your team.
+In this post, we’re looking at how you can get inspired by Google’s structured interview process to find the perfect product marketing manager (PMM) for your team.

 Google’s interview process is famous both among hiring professionals and candidates.
 And one of the reasons is that it aims at overcoming the confirmation bias by establishing a consistent, repetitive, and comparable interview process that looks for specific features in candidates – ones that are needed for the job in question.
 Just like in the case of the associate product marketing manager.